luucongdinh113/Tailor_BE/README.md

 # Tailor_BE
-Task Management System for Tailors
+Task Management System for Tailors.\n
-This project use ReactJs for front-end; .NET 6 for back-end and MySQL for DBMS.
-Additionally, The system applies Clean Architecture combined with CQRS.
+This project use ReactJs for front-end; .NET 6 for back-end and MySQL for DBMS.\n Additionally, The system applies Clean Architecture combined with CQRS.

 Link Source FE: https://github.com/dinhdzhaha/DACN_FE